Allen was born Janet Fritzges on February 3rd, in Baltimore, Maryland,

-She also began dabbling in equine art, using colored pencils.
-Music
+She also returned to working on equine art, using colored pencils.

-still played its role, too, as she continued to put songs together
+Music still played its role, too, as she continued to put songs

-and play her guitar when she was having one of her good days.
-But
+together and play her guitar when she was having one of her good

-the trauma of her divorce left her feeling gutted.
-Her only option
+days.
+But the trauma of her divorce left her feeling gutted.
+Her

-Although he knew of Rachael's health conditions, he was willing
+Tom Allen.
+Although he knew of Rachael's health conditions, he was

-to take a gamble and bring her to England where he resided.
-After
+willing to take a gamble and bring her to England where he resided.

-many trips to America to visit her, Tom helped her plan the final
+After many trips to America to visit her, Tom helped her plan the

-trip; she moved to the Berkshire county of England in 2008, and
+final trip; she moved to the Berkshire county of England in 2008,

 2010, Rachael's mother and brother passed away.
 Her mother had been